-As the third-largest city in South America and the second most populous, discovering Lima's safest or coolest neighborhoods on your own is no walk in the park.
+Lima is the third-largest city in South America and the second most populous, so discovering its safest and coolest neighborhoods on your own is no walk in the park.

 Best for nightlife and creatives